We welcome enquiries and applications from Lesbian, Gay, Bisexual and Transgender adopters.

 What about Transgender adopters?

-Because the numbers are small adoption agencies may not have experience of transgender people who wish to adopt.
+Because the number of transgender adoptions are small, many Adoption Agencies may not have experience of transgender people who wish to adopt.
 However the same laws apply, you can adopt whatever your sexual orientation and are protected from discrimination.

 There are well established organisations that offer support groups and information for LGBT people who have adopted or are thinking of adopting.